container-storage-interface/spec/spec.md

 If successful, the storage space associated with the volume MUST be released and all the data in the volume SHALL NOT be accessible anymore.

 This operation MUST be idempotent.
-This operation SHOULD be best effort in the sense that if the Plugin is certain that the volume as well as the artifacts associated with the volume do not exist anymore, it SHOULD return a success.
+If a volume corresponding to the specified `volume_id` does not exist or the artifacts associated with the volume do not exist anymore, the Plugin MUST reply `0 OK`.

 ```protobuf
 message DeleteVolumeRequest {